revelotech/flutter_formx/README.md

 You can create any kind of validator needed specifically for your needs and according to the field type you have.
 We've included the `RequiredFieldValidator`, but feel free to create more in your project as you need.

 ### Create your own validators
 You can do that by creating a class that extends the `Validator` class.

-### Tip:
-*We recommend avoiding implementing more than one validation in each validator.
-If the field must be required and an email, add two validators, such as [RequiredValidator(), EmailValidator()].
-This way you can reuse the email validator if this field ever becomes optional.
+See example below:

 Example: